nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <img src="../1.
 Programming Fundamentals/images/char_two.png">

-you can see the char c declared and initialized to the value 'A'.
+You can see the char c declared and initialized to the value 'A'.
 Writing down this literal gives us the numerical value for A without us having to know that it is 65.
 If we did need to know, we could consult an ASCII table like the one in the figure above.
-Being able to write 'A' instead of 65 is another example of abstraction—we do not need to know the ASCII encoding, we can just write down the character we want.

-Figure caption: Examples of chars and ints.
-At first glance, c and x appear identical since they both have the binary value 65.
+Another thing to note is at first glance, c and x appear identical since they both have the binary value 65.
 However, they differ in both size (c has only 8 bits whereas x has 32) and interpretation (c’s value is interpreted using ASCII encoding whereas x’s value is interpreted as an integer).
 Similarly, y and z are identical in hardware but have differing interpretations because y is unsigned and z is not.

 <h3>int</h3>

 We have said that an int is a 32-bit value interpreted as an integer directly from its binary representation.
 As it turns out, this is only half of the story—the positive half of the story.
 If we dedicate all 32 bits to expressing positive numbers, we can express 2^{32} values, from 0 up to 4,294,967,295.
-We request this interpretation by using the qualifier unsigned in the declaration, as shown in the second line of the figure below.
+We request this interpretation by using the qualifier _unsigned_ in the declaration, as shown in the figure above.

 What about negative numbers? ints are actually represented using an encoding called two’s complement, in which half of the 2^{32} possible bit patterns are used to express negative numbers and the other half to express positive ones.
 Specifically, all numbers with the most significant bit equal to 1 are negative numbers.
 A 32-bit int is inherently signed (i.e., can have both positive and negative values) and can express values from -2,147,483,648 to 2,147,483,647.
 Note that both unsigned and signed ints have 2^{32} possible values.
 For the unsigned int they are all positive; for the signed int, half are positive and half are negative.